 Shouldn't that first 'the' be a 'this' too?
 When you are proofreading a book, you need to get your text read aloud to you.
 A computer voice will read what is there rather than what you expect to be there.
 There are several ways of doing this:

-If you have a modern version of Word and Windows 10 you’ll find there is a very good text to speech program available to you.
-You’ll need to add ‘Speak’ to your quick access toolbar in Word.
+If you have a modern version of Word and Windows 10 or later you’ll find there is a very good text to speech program available to you.
+You’ll need to add ‘Speak’ (old name) or 'Read Aloud' to your quick access toolbar in Word.
 To do that right click on a blank area of Word’s ribbon (No ribbon—your Word version is too old.)
 Choose ‘Customize Quick Access Toolbar…’ In the Word Options window which opens select ‘All Commands’ in the ‘Choose commands from’ area.
-Scroll and add Speak button to the quick access toolbar.
+Scroll and add or 'Read Aloud' to the quick access toolbar.

-To use it, select an area of text by dragging across it and then click the Speak icon on the quick access toolbar.
-NB a bug in Word version 1706 prevents the speak icon appearing in the All Commands list on MS Surface Pro 4 machines.
-This should be fixed soon.
+To use it, select an area of text by dragging across it and then click the 'Read Aloud' icon on the quick access toolbar.

 If you find these pages useful you can return the favour by downloading a FREE ebook from Amazon - even if you don't read it, it will help our rankings!
 I think you'll probably like it though.